cilium/cilium/Documentation/contributing.rst

             Provision Vagrant boxes and Cilium before running test (default true) -cilium.showCommands
-            Output which commands are ran to stdout
+            Output which commands are ran to stdout -cilium.dsManifest
+            Cilium daemon set manifest to use for running the test (only Kubernetes)
     $ ginkgo --focus "Policies*" -- --cilium.provision=false

 For more information about other built-in options to Ginkgo, consult the